 - Your employer deducts the full amount of your pension contribution from your gross (before-tax) pay.

-- You pay less tax on the rest of your earnings and have higher take home pay.
+- You pay tax on your earnings minus your pension contribution, so your tax bill is lower and you have higher take-home pay.

 - So, although you have paid the full amount of your pension contribution yourself, you receive the tax relief by paying slightly less tax.